SC Riessersee

-The club is the most historic club in the German professional league being the club with most German championships.
+The club is the most historic club in the German professional league, with the most German championships.

-Famous players who played in the club are the current President of the German Icehockey Federation Franz Reindl and Ignaz Berndaner, both local players and national players and Olympic medallists in the 1976 Olympic games at Innsbruck.
+Famous players who played in the club are the current president of the German Icehockey Federation Franz Reindl and Ignaz Berndaner, both local players and national players and Olympic medallists in the 1976 Olympic games at Innsbruck.

 The SC Riessersee has played in its history 26 championship finals, being considered today a cult club in German sports.